 Tempo, Vino e Territorio di Val D'Orcia

-While driving to Pisa airport yesterday I was listening to Carlo Rovelli on the radio, a theoretical physicist, who was interviewed about his latest book 'L'ordine del Tempo' - The Order of Time.
+While driving to Pisa airport the other day I listened to Carlo Rovelli on the radio.
+He is a theoretical physicist and was interviewed about his latest book 'L'ordine del Tempo' - The Order of Time.

 “What is Time?” the interviewer asked.